Auraachn/Auraachn/README.md

 I'm a passionate Informatics student with a love for UI/UX and front-end development.

 - 🔭 I’m currently working on projects in the Bangkit Program Batch 2 Year 2023, Cloud Engineering Path.
 - 🌱 I’m always eager to learn and improve my skills in UI/UX and front-end development.
+And currently I'm also diving deeper into Data analytics.
 - 👯 I’m looking to collaborate on open-source projects related to web development.
 - 💬 Feel free to ask me about UI/UX, front-end technologies, or anything related to programming!